soil amendments

 |

-TROPICAL AGROFORESTRY: We are currently conducting a study in Costa Rica that evaluates the impact of biodiversity on resilience to climate change on tropical agroforestry systems.
+We completed a study in Costa Rica that evaluates the impact of biodiversity on resilience to climate change on tropical agroforestry systems.
 This study is based on interviews conducted with Costa Rican farmers.
-We are currently assimilating the information gathered from the interviews.
+We are currently assimilating the information and preparing a manuscript for publication.

 Professor Oelbermann was featured on Canada's national broadcaster CBC news on the radio broadcast Your World Tonight https://www.cbc.ca/listen/live-radio/1-8-your-world-tonight/clip/16097824-hezbollah-leader-killed-freedom-corner-the-rising-price and on The National https://www.cbc.ca/news/business/coffee-prices-climate-1.7336813 on the rising prices of coffee and climate change.